The English phrasal verb TAKE AWAY has the following meanings:

 2. Take away = to make a feeling, sensation or pain disappear

-(transitive) It refers to removing a feeling, sensation or pain so that a person no longer has it.
+(transitive) This refers to removing a feeling, sensation or pain so that a person no longer feels it or has it.

 - I need something to take away my pain.